lohedges/taskfarmer/README.md

 $ export OMPI_MCA_mpi_warn_on_fork=0
 $ export OMPI_MCA_btl_openib_want_fork_support=0
 ```
+* At present, when the `--retry` option is set, failed jobs are only relaunched
+  by the same process on which they failed.
+This is fine when job failures are
+  caused by buggy or unstable code, but is unlikely to help when failure results
+  from a bad core or node on a cluster.

 * For clusters that don't impose a wall time, TaskFarmer provides a way of
   running an infinite number of jobs.
 As long as the job file isn't empty jobs